 column to Calculations

-, rename it to Weekly Sales
+, rename it to Weekly_Sales

 and set the format to currency